Numan52/Bargain-Bay/README.md

 ## 📌 Overview

-The Marketplace App is a modern web application that allows users to post/browse products and chat with other users.
+Bargain-Bay is a modern web application that allows users to post/browse products and chat with other users.
 Built with Spring Boot (backend) and React (frontend), it offers a seamless experience for buyers and sellers.

 ## 🚀 Features